microsoft/jacdac/services/timeseriesaggregator.md

 and sending them to a cloud/storage service.
 Used in Jacscript.

-Note that `f64` values following a label are not necessarily aligned.
+Note that `f64` values are not necessarily aligned.

 ## Commands